You have no items in your cart. Want to get some nice things?Go shopping

 There isn’t a best place to start – start anywhere!
 When you’re ready for more intentional learning, choose one artist and 5-6 of their paintings and study these works for 10-12 weeks.
 There are so many wonderful artists to choose from and so many different ways to study art.
 For our family, we have selected 3 to study for the school year, studying 1 artist per term.
 For each artist, we will learn about six different works.
 Art study in our family occurs once a week for about 10 – 20 minutes.
 You’ll find 3 artists below that you can study this year, but you can find a 12-year list on Ambleside Online’s site as well as artist study packets at A Humble Place and Simply Charlotte Mason.

 “The real voyage of discovery consists not in seeking new lands but seeing with new eyes”Marcel Proust

 This is the fun part.
 There are so many ways to study art: it can be complex or as simple as you would like.
 The most important advice I can give is to not overdo it.
 Here are the most important things you can do to teach your kids about art.

 Let them examine the artwork for themselves.
 For elementary-age children don’t worry about memorizing details, such as the name of the painting.
 Right now, it is about helping them to see and notice.

 - Let them examine the painting in silence for at least 1 minute.

-Ask them open ended questions.
+Ask your children open ended questions, or have them generate their own questions.
 Questions are so important to help get us thinking and noticing.
 This isn’t art history class though, so you do not need to be asking complex questions about artist techniques and styles.
-Here are some questions you can ask to get them seeing the painting and not just looking, you can also adapt these questions used for discussing books:
+Here are some questions you can ask to get them seeing the painting and not just looking, you can also find more examples at the end of this document.